RobertApikyan/http_rest/README.md

       .addResponseMiddleware(ResponseLogger())
       .build();
 ```
-Hence every request that has been executed by the `httpClient` 'Authorization' header will be added.
+Hence the 'Authorization' header will be added to every request that has been executed by the `httpClient`.
 Note that `RequestLogger` and `ResponseLogger` are also middlewares.

-Any number of request and response Middlewares can be added to `HttpRestClient`, and they will be called in the same order as has been added.
+Any number of request and response Middlewares can be added to `HttpRestClient`, and they will be called as a chain in the same order as has been added.

 ## Converters

-Converters are used to convert reqeust and response bodies.
-Library sheeps with a few default converters
+Converters are used to convert request and response bodies.
+Library sheep with a few default converters

 `MapToJsonRequestConverter` used to convert request's map body to JSON string.
 `JsonToMapResponseConverter` used to convert response body bytes to map object.